Henrietta Bowden-Jones: Career

 In 2008 she established the Problem Gambling Consortium, a UK-wide collaboration that investigates the neurobiology and the clinical underpinnings of gambling disorder, the research published from the group is available on Researchgate.

-Her approach has been described as "innovative and experimental" as she trialed the use of Naltrexone and Group Cognitive Behavioral Therapy.
+Her approach has been described as "innovative and experimental" as she trialed the use of Naltrexone and group cognitive behavioral therapy.
 The National Centre for Behavioural Addictions also supports family members who struggle with the results of problem gambling and gaming disorder.

 In the 2019 New Year's Honours List she was made an Officer of the British Empire for her work in addiction treatment and research.

 In 2021 she has been called on as an expert in the field to advise the All Party Group on Reducing Harm Related to Gambling in Northern Ireland and the Welsh Task and Finish Group on Gambling Harm.

+In December 2023, Bowden-Jones was appointed by the Crown to support the Lord Lieutenant of Greater London Sir Kenneth Olisa OBE and assigned to serve in the Borough of Kensington and Chelsea.